tekumara/notes/k3d.md

 Hopefully this will be easier in the future when [#6](https://github.com/rancher/k3d/issues/6) is resolved.

+## kubelet

+k3s runs kubelet with [these args](https://github.com/k3s-io/k3s/blob/master/pkg/daemons/agent/agent_linux.go#L62).
+On startup the kubelet args will also be written to the k3s logs.

+## logs

+`docker logs -t k3d-clustername-server-0`

 ### Troubleshooting

 #### listen tcp 0.0.0.0:6443: bind: address already in use